 If you have sustained a leg injury after a car accident, read on for common types of leg injuries and some tips about your personal injury claim.
 The Bishop Law Firm represents car accident victims in North Carolina and we do not get paid unless you win.
 Call us today!

 This article is not offered as medical advice on accident injuries.
 If you have been injured in auto accident, please seek immediate medical attention for your symptoms or leg injuries.

 Types of Leg Injury After Auto Accident

 - Skin Injury (soft tissue injuries) – can be shallow or to the bone.
 The deeper the cut the longer it will take to heal.
 Depending on where the laceration is it may affect your ability to walk, sit and stand.
 Sutures may be required.
 There is always the chance of infection and scarring.
 For more read our article: Skin Injury After A Car Accident.

 - Muscles, Ligaments, or Tendons Strain and Tear – cause leg pain, swelling and even the inability to use the muscle.
 Usually a physical examination by a doctor can be enough to diagnose a muscle strain or tear.
 You may need crutches or a brace to demobilize the area and give it time to heal.
 P.R.I.C.E. and NSAIDS are often recommended by doctors (Via WebMD).

 - Dislocated Hip and Leg Bones – Dislocation happens when a bone comes out of its joint.
 The damage or deformity may or may not be visibly apparent but the intense pain and inability to move is undeniable.
 Motor vehicle accidents are the most common cause of hip dislocations.
 An x-ray and MRI are usually given to determine the extent of the bone dislocation and the damage to the surrounding soft tissue.
-Reduction, immobilization, surgery and rehabilitation are all treatment options that an orthopedist may recommend (Via Mayo Clinic).
+Reduction, immobilization, surgery and rehabilitation are all treatment options that an orthopedist may recommend (Via Cleveland Clinic).